SilentPenguin/diff.js/README.md

   * `o` is the old value for a given string.
   * `n` is the new value for that given string.

-Tokens will be concatinated together if they are the same.
+Tokens will be concatinated together if they are the same type.
 This means `o` and `n` may contain more than one character, word or line, and their lengths may not match.